 Inverters protect themselves and connected equipment

-It is easy to assume that all inverters drives offer similar functionality, but this is not the case.
+It is easy to assume that all inverters drive offer similar functionality, but this is not the case.
 Mitsubishi FR-F800 Series inverter drives are smarter than ever in their ability to protect themselves and connected equipment.

 Variable speed drives (VSDs) control and track motor current and output torque.
-This enables them to providing early warnings of impending problems with rotating plant equipment and protect machinery.
+This enables them to provide early warnings of impending problems with rotating plant equipment and protect machinery.
 However, the F-800 Series VSDs take this to a new level by minimising both scheduled and unscheduled downtime.

 Going beyond routine fault codes current technology offers significant advances in plant monitoring and diagnostics.
-It takes uncertainty out of maintenance, making unscheduled downtime a thing of the past and protect equipment.
-Moreover, they support moving from a regime of preventative maintenance to one of more cost-effective predictive maintenance.
+It takes the uncertainty out of maintenance, making unscheduled downtime a thing of the past and protect equipment.
+Moreover, they support moving from a regime of preventative maintenance to one of the more cost-effective predictive maintenance.

 In fan and pump applications, the relationship between speed and torque can be indicative of impending problems.
-These characteristics start to trend away from the norm due to wear as a component approaches the end of its service life.
+These characteristics trend away from the norm due to wear as a component approaches the end of its service life.
 By defining upper and lower parameters for motor output current and the maintenance team will receive timely warnings of wear.

-Different levels of monitoring and alarms can be defined to meet individual requirements, with local display on the drive itself or an HMI, or remote monitoring over a network.
+Different levels of monitoring and alarms can be defined to meet individual requirements, with a local display on the drive itself or an HMI, or remote monitoring over a network.
 It can also reveal problems such as blocked filters and pipes.
-Again, warnings about issues before they impact on efficiency of operation gives engineers the best possible opportunity to schedule maintenance at the most convenient time.
+Again, warnings about issues before they impact on the efficiency of operation gives engineers the best possible opportunity to schedule maintenance at the most convenient time.

 The Mitsubishi Electric FR-F800 drives use sophisticated algorithms to check fan efficiency, pump curves and performance, offering dedicated diagnostics functions.
 Their cleaning function (de-ragging) provides timely warning of the build-up of dirt and foreign matter on the impellers of fans and pumps.
 By setting its program, the drive can automatically run a repeating forward/reverse rotation to solve the problem.
 If the problem isn’t cleared, the drive triggers an alarm to alert the maintenance team.